Should I bring cash or use my Credit Card instead?

 Note: ATM’s in Scandinavia have an English text option.
 Be aware that ATM’s in Europe only accept 4-digit numerical PINs.

-An adapter (which changes the physical plug) and/or converter (which changes the electric current) are necessary if you plan to use an appliance (curling iron, flat iron, rollers, etc.) in Scandinavia.
+Power adapter and converters: An adapter (which changes the physical plug) and/or converter (which changes the electric current) are necessary if you plan to use an appliance (curling iron, flat iron, rollers, etc.) in Scandinavia.
 Please note, if your appliance has dual voltage you may still need an adapter for the plug.
 When packing your electronic items for travel, please review the converter electric current level to make sure it is the same or greater than the items you are planning on using.
 If you plan on utilizing or transporting a sleep apnea machine, please remember to pack an extension cord & adapter plug to ensure proper function.
 Most hotels in Scandinavia will have an iron and hair dryer available.
-You can also purchase dual voltage appliances (travel appliances) before leaving the US.
-Adaptors are available in the

-For Escorted Tour Participants: Airport transfers in Scandinavia are included for passengers arriving/departing on designated flights of Brekke’s escorted tours.
-Passengers on other flights or dates are required to provide their own transportation to the tour hotel at their own expense.
+Airport Transfers: For Air & Land Escorted Tour Participants: Airport transfers in Scandinavia are included for passengers arriving/departing on designated flights of Brekke’s escorted tours.
 After deplaning and collecting your luggage, you will proceed through Passport Control (a valid passport is the only document necessary for travel to Scandinavia).
 You will see two exits: green if you have nothing to declare and red if you have something to declare.
 Choose the appropriate exit.
 After leaving the Customs area, continue to the Arrival Hall where you will meet your tour director.

 For Independent Travelers: To transfer from the airport to your hotel, you can choose from several modes of transportation.
 Airport buses with frequent departures run from the airport to city center and vice versa in each of the Scandinavian capitals.
 Trains and taxis may also be available from the airport to the city center.
 It may then be necessary to take a taxi from the central station to the hotel.

-Wired or wireless Internet is usually available at hotels but there may be a fee for use.
+Wi-fi / Internet in Scandinavia: Wireless Internet is widely available at hotels but there may be a fee for use.
 Most hotels will also have a lobby computer for guest use.
-Internet cafes are widespread in the larger cities.
-They offer pay as you go for Internet service, computer usage, etc.

 What to Pack